Introduction to Psychology (PSYC-100)

 Clinical Psychology (PSYC-360)

 This course introduces students to the discipline of clinical psychology from the scientist-practitioner perspective.
-Topics include psychological assessment (e.g., intellectual assessment, personality assessment, neuropsychological assessment, career counseling), diagnostic interviewing, and empirically supported sychotherapies (e.g., psychodynamic therapies, cognitive and behavioral therapies, interpersonal therapies, family therapies, group therapy).
+Topics include psychological assessment (e.g., intellectual assessment, personality assessment, neuropsychological assessment, career counseling), diagnostic interviewing, and empirically supported psychotherapies (e.g., psychodynamic therapies, cognitive and behavioral therapies, interpersonal therapies, family therapies, group therapy).
 We will also examine the efficacy and effectiveness of psychosocial treatments for mental disorders, professional ethics, and recent developments in the field of clinical/counseling psychology.
 Prerequisite: PSYC 100.
-Cross listed with QS 360.

 Directed Study (PSYC-361)